-a.
-Store samples in a cool, dry location until samples are picked up by a lab courier

-- 5. Quality Assurance will perform routine audits and analysis of report from the testing lab. - 6.
-All Testing samples will be recorded in the METRC and BioTrack THC systems.
+- a.
+Store samples in a cool, dry location until samples are picked up by a CDX Analytics courier - 5.
+Quality Assurance will perform routine audits and analysis of report from the testing lab. - 6.
+All Testing samples will be recorded in the Metrc and BioTrack THC systems.